kjenney/terraform-cidr-ranges/README.md

 # terraform-cidr-ranges

-Experiment with generating CIDR ranges with Terrafoorm
+Experiment with generating CIDR ranges with Terraform

+Init:

 ```
 terraform init
-terraform apply
 ```

+Apply with generated AZ's by using `terraform apply` or...

 Use a tfvars file: `terraform apply -var-file="test.tfvars"`